List of captive orcas: Kayla

-Kayla (November 26, 1988 – January 28, 2019) was a female who lived at SeaWorld San Antonio and SeaWorld Orlando.
+Kayla (26 November 1988 – 28 January 2019) was a female who lived at SeaWorld San Antonio and SeaWorld Orlando.
 Her parents were Kenau and Orky II, both deceased.
 Kayla was about 20 ft long and weighed about 6200 lb.
 Kayla lived with her mother for the first two and a half years of her life.
 Kenau was moved to SeaWorld Orlando in January 1991, and Kayla was moved to SeaWorld Ohio in April 1991.
 Kayla lived there for the next eight years with another young female, named Katerina, who was three weeks older than she was.
 After Katerina was moved out, an older female named Winnie was moved in.

 In November 1999, Kayla and Winnie were both transferred to SeaWorld San Antonio.
 Kayla and Winnie joined a female named Haida II and her son Kyuquot.
 A young male named Keto arrived in March 2001.
-Haida II died on August 1 of that year, making Winnie the new dominant female.
-Winnie died on April 11, 2002.
+Haida II died on 1 August of that year, making Winnie the new dominant female.
+Winnie died on 11 April 2002.
 Kayla became the new dominant orca in the stadium and was until her relocation to Orlando in 2006.
-After the death of Winnie, only three whales were left in the park: Kayla, Kyuquot, and Keto.
+After the death of Winnie, only three whales were left in the park: Kayla, Kyuquot and Keto.
 A young female by the name of Unna was moved to the park in December 2002 to settle down Kyuquot and Keto, because the two maturing males were constantly fighting over Kayla.
 In November 2006, Kayla was transferred to SeaWorld Orlando leaving behind a mate Keet, and their daughter Halyn was raised by Unna immediately after Kayla's transfer.
 Once Kayla arrived, she immediately gave up her dominant role to Katina, who has been the dominant female there since 1988.
 In spring 2007, Kayla miscarried a male calf, likely the son of Keet.

-Kayla gave birth to her first calf on October 9, 2005, a female named Halyn.
+Kayla gave birth to her first calf on 9 October 2005, a female named Halyn.
 Halyn was moved to a special animal care facility to be hand raised.
 Halyn lived in Animal Care in a different part of the park, and in May joined her family at Shamu Stadium.
 Halyn's father is Keet.
-On June 15, 2008, Halyn died unexpectedly.
+On 15 June 2008, Halyn died unexpectedly.

-On January 28, 2019, SeaWorld announced that Kayla had unexpectedly passed away after a two-day battle with an unknown illness.
-Veterinarians tried their best to treat Kayla, but she succumbed to her illness on the morning of January 28.
+On 28 January 2019, SeaWorld announced that Kayla had unexpectedly died after a two-day battle with an unknown illness.
+Veterinarians tried their best to treat Kayla, but she succumbed to her illness on the morning of 28 January.
 She was 30 years old.
 The final cause of death has been announced and Kayla's "unknown illness" was lung disease.